quicwg/load-balancers/draft-ietf-quic-load-balancers.md

       leaf-list supported-versions {
         type uint32;
         description
           "QUIC versions that the retry service supports.
-If empty,i there is no retry service.";
+If empty, there is no retry service.";
       }